Gloria Venturini

 tickets banner

-What to do in Sardinia in summer: unmissable events in 2025
+What to do in Sardinia in summer: the Guide 2026

-What better way to experience the best of Sardinia in summer 2025 than to participate in the numerous events that enliven the days - and nights - of this island so rich in beauty and tradition?
-Let's find out together the best events in Sardinia not to be missed in these summer months!
+What better way to experience the best of Sardinia in summer 2026 than to participate in the best events in Sardinia that enliven the days - and nights - of this island so rich in beauty and tradition?

 Let’s start with Giugno Slow, the series of events that illuminates the wonderful places and landscapes of La Maddalena archipelago in the first days of June, the perfect opportunity to welcome summer in Sardinia and enjoy unique experiences.
 In fact you will be able to meet up close the dolphins that inhabit these crystal-clear waters and admire the beauty of the dawn in Caprera.

-The program of artistic and cultural shows is equally rich and interesting to explore the heart of the folk atmosphere of Sardinia, such as the theatre, dance, music and contemporary circus performances of ARIA Performing Art Festival scheduled from the beginning of June to mid-July between Sassari, Porto Torres and Ossi, or the magical artistic evenings of the Festival del Mediterraneo around the whole north of the island.
+The program of artistic and cultural shows is equally rich and interesting to explore the heart of the folk atmosphere of Sardinia, such as the theatre and dance unconventional performances of ARIA Performing Art Festival scheduled for June and September between Sassari, Porto Torres, Alghero, Tissi e Ossi.

 We recommend you don't miss all the adrenaline of the acrobatic horse rides of the Ardia di San Costantino in Sedilo, on July 6 and 7, one of the greatest religious festivals in the region between faith and folklore.